nahtedetihw/NowPlayingIconXVI/ReadMe.md

 ### Change your now playing app icon to the album artwork of currently playing music!

+* No options to configure, should work on iOS 13 - iOS 16

 * Join my Discord today to report any issues: https://discord.gg/64kVRNzKnF